CaciquesProgramadores/PlanB/README.md

 - GET api/v1/document/[ID]: returns details about a single document with given ID
 - POST api/v1/document/: creates a new document

-- GET /: Root route shows if Web API is running
 - GET api/v1/inheritors/: returns all confiugration IDs
 - GET api/v1/inheritor/[ID]: returns details about a single inheritor with given ID
 - POST api/v1/inhertor/: creates a new document

-- GET /: Root route shows if Web API is running
 - GET api/v1/notes/: returns all confiugration IDs
 - GET api/v1/note/[ID]: returns details about a single note with given ID
 - POST api/v1/note/: creates a new document